ZcashFoundation/zepio/DEVELOPMENT_WORKFLOW.md

   * refactor: describes the refactoring of a portion of the application
     * `example: refactor/data-fetch-action`

-  * hotfix: describes a bugfix
+  * hotfix: describes a bugfix/hotfix
     * `example: hotfix/header-scroll-bug`

 ## Commit Messages